 Since a significant amount of dried distillers grains produced at these two ethanol plants are exported each year, we cannot accept any grain that would compromise our shipments.
 We reserve the right to test deliveries and decline any loads that test positive.
 If you have any questions or concerns, please let us know.

-Shrink will be based at 1.4% over 15% and charged at each 1/10th percent beginning at 15.9%.
-Full shrink schedule is available at the Stanley plant and the Four Corners facility.
+Shrink begins for each 1/10th percent beginning at 15.9% based on 1.4% shrink and will be shrunk to 14.5% moisture.
+A full shrink schedule is available at the Stanley plant and the Four Corners facility.

 Please note: The Stanley plant will not accept corn over 15.5% moisture.
 However, if we find we are taking in too much higher-moisture corn, we may have to lower our maximum moisture allowed.
 If you deliver to Stanley, you may use the drying facility across the street or have your corn dried at another place of your choosing.